 Cannabis grown for CBD oils, needs space around it to produce a heavy crop of flowers which won’t require fertilisers or seeds.
 These flowers eventually develop trichomes, in other words tiny stalks that produce the cannabinoids.

 The more light and nutrients that are absorbed by the plant, the more trichomes that will fill with oil.
-Each plant is nurtured individually to ensure optimum produce of CBD oils whilst it matures.
+Each plant is nurtured individually to ensure optimum produce of organic CBD oil whilst it matures.

 Once the plant is harvested and allowed to dry naturally, only the flowering tops are used for producing the oils.
 They are finely pressed and grinder before being processed using carbon dioxide extraction.